-Wolverhampton Wanderers v Gillingham
+Winning start for Lopetegui as Wolves beat Gillingham

-First Half ends, Wolverhampton Wanderers 0, Gillingham 0.
+Match ends, Wolverhampton Wanderers 2, Gillingham 0.

+Julen Lopetegui got off to a winning start as Wolves manager as they edged into the Carabao Cup quarter-finals at the expense of Gillingham.

+The Premier League strugglers finally found the breakthrough on 77 minutes through a Raul Jimenez penalty after Hwang Hee-chan was fouled.

 Line-ups